Assurance-Workbench/Safety_Arguments_Repository/README.md

     `goal G1 {
     description: "Our autonomous driver is safe enough to deploy";
     supported_by: S1;
+    }`.
+  - Reference elements in other diagrams from elements in the current diagram via the _away_ attribute.
+For example: `strategy Str1_1 {
+description: "Description";
+supported_by: G2_1_away;
+}
+goal G2_1_away {
+description: "Description";
+away: G2_1;
 }`
-  - Reference elements in other diagrams from elements in the current diagram via the _away_ attribute.
 7. Open the diagram.
 8. Commit and push the changes to your branch.
 9. Edit your argument as many times as you want.
 Don't forget to commit your changes!
 10. Before publishing your argument to the Safety Arguments Repository, edit the _Readme.md_ file in the folder of the argument.
 In this file, you can add a bit of information about the argument you specified.
 For example: where it was first published, its main goal, or how and when it could be used in a safety case.
+You can take inspiration from the Readme files of other arguments in the repository.
 11. Create a merge request.
 Your contriution will be then reviewed and will either be merged into the main branch, or you will receive some recommendation for improvement.